jnozzi/cocoadev.com/markdown/NSWindowOAExtensions.md

 ----

-I've not used any of the Omni frameworks myself, but I'd assume they use this in the preferences window in General/OmniWeb, which is quick enough. -- General/RobRix
+I've not used any of the Omni frameworks myself, but I'd assume they use this in the preferences window in OmniWeb, which is quick enough. -- RobRix

-Looking at General/OAPreferenceController, they use General/NSWindow's <code>setFrame:display: animate:</code>.
-In fact, they don't use morphToFrame anywhere in General/OmniAppKit. --General/MichaelMcCracken
+Looking at OAPreferenceController, they use NSWindow's <code>setFrame:display: animate:</code>.
+In fact, they don't use morphToFrame anywhere in OmniAppKit. --MichaelMcCracken

-Heh, curious. -- General/RobRix
+Heh, curious. -- RobRix

 ----
-It's used in General/OmniWeb:
+It's used in OmniWeb:

 *Main Menu -> View -> Status Bar
 *Downloads window: Show details disclosure widget.

--- General/TomBunch
+-- TomBunch